top of page

 Even Experts need a Shield sometimes: The Role of Professional Liability Insurance in Singapore

-In today’s fast-paced professional world, even the most diligent experts are vulnerable to one simple truth - mistakes happen.
+In today’s fast-paced professional world, even the most diligent experts can make mistakes.
 A misplaced decimal, an overlooked clause, or a misunderstood instruction can lead to costly disputes.
 For consultants, engineers, accountants, or advisors, these errors can invite lawsuits that threaten both finances and reputation.

 In an era where clients expect precision, even a perceived error or delay can lead to a claim.
-Legal proceedings, settlements, and damage control cost money, time and credibility.
-That’s where professional liability (or professional indemnity) steps in.
+Legal proceedings, settlements, and damage control cost money, time, and credibility.
+That’s where professional liability (or professional indemnity) insurance comes in.

 The Shield: Professional Liability Insurance for Singapore SMEs